What is the IELTS Exam?

 What is a Good IELTS Score?

 Every institution is going to have slightly different requirements when it comes to IELTS band scores.
 These requirements will also vary based on the position you are applying to (undergraduate, graduate, professional), as well as the subject matter that you will deal with in that position.
 For instance, at most colleges and universities, math and science fields have slightly lower band score requirements.

-In order to give you an idea of the band score you might need for certain colleges, let’s have a look at a top university in 3 different English-speaking countries and learn how they differ in band score requirements.
+In order to give you an idea of the band score you might need for certain colleges, let’s have a look at a top university in 3 different English-speaking countries and learn how they differ in overall score requirements.

 University of Alberta

 If you are applying to an undergraduate or graduate program at the University of Alberta, you will need an IELTS band score of 6.5 and a minimum section score of 5.
 As mentioned above, this section requirement means it is very important to practice for every single section, even if you are exceptionally good at most of the sections.

 For example, if you receive a score of 8 in Speaking, Writing, and Reading, but a 3 in Listening, your strong overall score of 7 still would not be good enough because the Listening score is below the 5.5 minimum.

 The score requirements from the University of Alberta are similar to those of other top-tier Canadian universities: Royal Roads University (which ranks just in the top 25 Canadian universities), St. Clair College of Applied Arts and Technology, and Canadore College all require at least a 5.5 overall IELTS band score, with a minimum section score of 5.

 The U.S. government does not have minimum English requirements when applying for a visa.
 You should, however, reach an IELTS band score that matches university requirements if you are planning to attend a school in the states.
 Here is an example of some undergraduate and graduate requirements in the U.S..

 University of North Carolina at Chapel Hill